Why we wrote this guide

 Pursuant to the 1976 Copyright Act, songwriters can request to have ownership in their songs reverted back to them after a certain amount of time.
 Although there are caveats and conditions that must be met, the songwriter can generally terminate and recover ownership of a song 35 years after its creation.
 This means that writers (like Paul McCartney) who have penned classic songs that remain popular for decades can reap the benefits later on if they had previously signed away the rights to another entity like a music publisher.

 Individuals who want to make a living from songwriting will inevitably come into contact with music publishers, whether they end up signing a deal with one or not.
-A more comprehensive guide to publishing deals can be found in the music publishing guide (to be published soon), but below is a brief overview of the types of deals a songwriter could encounter.
+A more comprehensive overview of publishing deals can be found in the music publishing guide, but below is a brief overview of the types of deals a songwriter could encounter.

 An exclusive songwriting deal is an agreement in which the songwriter signs a contract that obligates them to write a specific number of songs in a specific time period.
 For example, a writer may agree to write (or co-write) 10-20 songs per year for the publisher.
 These types of deals are more traditional and less common nowadays.

 In this deal, the writer simply agrees to transfer ownership of the copyrights of songs that already exist to a publisher.
 The transfer of ownership can be for one song, multiple, or a whole catalogue.
 For instance, Sony ATV owns copyrights of songs written by Bob Dylan, Lady Gaga, Taylor Swift, Willie Nelson and many more.
 The company recently sold the entire catalogue of Bruce Springsteen to Universal Music Publishing Group.